 If you already own a timeshare, beware of resale scams where you may be cold called by someone claiming that they can market your timeshare for a fixed fee and, if it doesn't sell, they will buy it from you, or they will offer to buy the timeshare if you agree to buy another one.
 You could end up losing money by making upfront payments or with a second timeshare that you do not want.

-You may also find it useful to read the advice on timeshare, holiday clubs and timeshare resale on the UK’s European Consumer Centre website.
+You may also find it useful to read the advice on timeshare, holiday clubs and timeshare resale on the UK’s European Consumer Centre website and regarding more general matters this post about Spotting and avoid common scams, fraud and schemes online and offline.